A Digital Twin of Evaporative Thermo-Fluidic Process in Fixation Unit of DoD Inkjet Printers: Modeling the Thermo-Fluidic Process in Fixation

 \subsection{Comparison of the fixation process model with machine data}

-This section compares simulation results with sensor data for two test cases: unprinted 350 $\mathrm{g/m^2}$ paper and printed 115 $\mathrm{g/m^2}$ paper.
-Unprinted paper involves only linear heat diffusion, while printed paper includes moisture and non-linear evaporation effects, providing comprehensive coverage of the fixation process.
-Two experimental data sets are used: one for parameter tuning to minimize root mean squared error (RMSE) against the mean sensor data, and the other for validation against simulation results.
-The mean of the first sensor reading is used as the initial condition for both.
+This section compares simulation results with sensor measurements for two test cases, unprinted 350~$\mathrm{g/m^{2}}$ paper and printed 115~$\mathrm{g/m^{2}}$ paper.
+The first case involves only linear heat diffusion, while the second additionally includes moisture transport and nonlinear evaporation, providing comprehensive validation of the thermo-fluidic model.
+Two experimental data sets are used, one for parameter tuning based on RMSE against the mean sensor data, and another for validation.
+As only the paper’s top surface temperature and the conveyor’s bottom surface are measurable during operation, validation necessarily focuses on these quantities.
+Real-time moisture measurements are not available in practice, making temperature the only ground truth information for assessing the accuracy of the digital twin.
+The reliability of the reconstructed moisture profile, therefore, depends on accurately estimating the temperature distribution that drives the evaporation dynamics via the nonlinear maps $\Delta_{1}$ and $\Delta_{2}$.
+In this sense, the estimator acts as a virtual sensor that uses available temperature measurements to infer the internal temperature and moisture fields that cannot be directly observed.

-\subsubsection{Simulation results for $\mathrm{g/m^2}$ blank paper:}
+\subsubsection{Simulation results for 350 $\mathrm{g/m^2}$ blank paper:}

 Simulations are performed on a 350 $\mathrm{g/m^2}$ sheet of paper and are compared with sensor measurements.
 Figure \ref{spatiotemporal80}. shows the simulation result of the temperature variation of different states over their spatial domain and time.
 Figure \ref{sensor paper 80} and \ref{sensor conveyor 80} present the simulation results alongside the sensor readings for the top and bottom boundary of $\mathcal{N}_{2}$ and $\mathcal{N}_{5}$, respectively. $\kappa_1$ and $\kappa_6$ are tuned to minimize the Root Mean Square Error (RMSE) and best align with the sensor readings using grid search.
 Table \ref{rmse80} presents the (RMSE) for the actual simulation results, along with the Normalized Root Mean Square Error (NRMSE) for the normalized data.